-AJ: I think a big reason I followed a visual path is that when I came to the USA as a child, I didn’t speak English at all.
+AJ: I think a big reason I followed a visual path is that when I came to the U.S. as a kid, I didn’t speak English at all.
 Having visual cues became life support for me.
 I would have to really see what was going on because I couldn’t rely on the language.
 And as I grew up, designing became more of an expression for me.
-I would go to second-hand shops and get material to make my own garments.
+I would go to thrift stores and get material to make my own garments.

 BR: What is good design to you?

 AJ: Garments having a purpose, but beauty can be a purpose, too.
 As long as there’s some kind of end use that you’re happy with, and it’s achieving what you want it to do.
 Good design is modern so you are able to place it in time.

 AJ: The number thing is that they’re run bras and not sports bras.
 I learned that quickly here.
 There are so many considerations when we are creating a run bra.
 We test on all different kinds of bodies, on runners, and in the lab.
 I’d never lab-tested a garment in my career.
 It’s fascinating to see what the movement is like in the garment, what the right level of support is for a person.
 I learned that the right level of support isn’t necessarily the most support.
 It’s different for everyone, but there is a sweet spot.